 2. Medical Stores

-There’s one primary healthcare check-up center in-between the Tibetan market and several medical stores in Bir.
+In addition, there’s one primary healthcare check-up center in-between the Tibetan market and several medical stores in Bir.

 3. Cycle/Bike Rental shops

-You will be going to find numerous cycle and bike rental at every alternate shop because it’s easy to cover places in Bir and beyond with a vehicle.
+You will find numerous cycle and bike rentals at every alternate shop because it’s easy to cover Bir andBeyond with a vehicle.